DevQper/CoindeckoPythonApp/README.md

 - # CoindeckoPythonApp
 - Assignment 1
 - To install you need to download the files in this repository and open them through the command line.
 For example: Python main.py
+- Also you will need to install Pandas and Coingecko.
+- Use:
+- pip install pandas
+- pip install coingecko
 - The app shows the Top N number of cryptocurrencies by market capitalization.
 - Example:
 - Welcome to crypto listings app.
 Choose the function below: